mkholt/custom-page-links/custom-page-links/readme.txt

 = 1.2 =
 * Added ability to sort links by simple drag-and-drop \([Issue #2](https://github.com/mkholt/custom-page-links/issues/2)\)

+Bug fixes:

+* Fixed a possible issue when first running on an install without any pages defined.
+* Fixed wrong loading place of stylesheets.

 = 1.1 =
 * Cleaned up the code.
 * Added support for translation.